lvgl/blog/_posts/2019-07-23-micropython-pure-display-driver.md

 LittlevGL is a large C library, and creating an lvgl Micropython module manually was out of the question.

-Instead, I've created the [Micropython LittlevGL Binding](https://github.com/littlevgl/lv_binding_micropython), which is at it's core a Python script that parses C header files and generates Micropython module automatically from them.
+Instead, I've created the [Micropython LittlevGL Binding](https://github.com/littlevgl/lv_binding_micropython), which is at its core a Python script that parses C header files and generates Micropython module automatically from them.
 The automatically generated Micropython module not only handles function calls.
-It also provides API to structs, enums, callbacks etc.
+It also provides API to structs, enums, callbacks, etc.

 I was working on this for a while, then I realized Micropython Binding could be used in a wider scope.